-You know you need a streamlined rewards and recognition solution.
+You know you need a streamlined rewards and recognition program.
 You’re already managing recognition walls, running to the store and buying gift cards, and tracking your rewards spending on a spreadsheet somewhere.
-But how do you approach selecting and budgeting for a recognition and rewards platform?
+But how do you get started with selecting and budgeting for a program like this?

 We’ve outlined three essential best practices you should keep in mind when budgeting for your rewards and recognition program.

 1. Plan Your Budget Based on Your Company’s Needs

 The first step to budgeting for your rewards and recognition program is to determine what kind of program your company would benefit from the most.
 Identify your pain points: do your employees need more company-wide recognition?
 Does your HR team spend too much time managing your manual rewards and recognition solutions?
 Is your workforce more receptive to tangible rewards, like plaques and company-branded items, or verbal recognition, or both?

 According to SHRM’s most recent survey, the most common types of recognition are timely, developed with input from employees, and tied to business outcomes.
 You can use these factors to determine what kind of program is right for you.

 2. Calculate and Allocate Your Budget Before You Buy

 After you’ve selected a program, it’s time to organize your expenses.
 But, how much is appropriate?
 SHRM recommends that HR departments spend at least 1% of payroll on rewards and recognition.
 Next, outline your budget option and decide how to allocate your funds.
 The best-run programs tend to include these three costs:

 - Cost of manager-to-peer recognition

 Specify which portions of your budget should go to each.